markskeff/api-testing-basics/README.md

 2. Get to know HTTP Methods

-3. Send some requests & view the response data
+3. Understand the Request/Response structure

-4. Experiment a little more
+4. Get to know Status Codes